Introduction: Building SaaS That Grows With You

 Link resource isolation to pricing:

-- Free tier: Shared everything, strict limits
+- Free/starter tier: Shared everything, strict limits, credit-based consumption

-- Standard tier: Shared infrastructure, higher limits
+- Standard tier: Shared infrastructure, higher limits, credit wallet with volume discounts

-- Enterprise tier: Dedicated database, premium support
+- Enterprise tier: Dedicated database, premium support, reserved capacity with credit flexibility

 This aligns customer expectations with resource allocation.

-Part 6: Security and Isolation
+Part 6: Security, Compliance, and Isolation

 Multi-tenant systems require rigorous security to prevent data leakage.
+The compliance landscape has evolved significantly, with continuous monitoring replacing periodic audits.

 Data Isolation

 Row-level security Every database query must filter by tenant ID.
 Implement this at the ORM or database level, not scattered throughout code.
+Modern Postgres-based serverless databases (Neon, Supabase) support native RLS policies that enforce tenant isolation at the engine level.

 API-level enforcement Validate tenant ownership for every resource access.
 Authorization middleware should make it impossible to access another tenant's data.